-Review criteria are used to review and rank applications.
-The RWHAP Part C Program has six (6) review criteria.
-See the review criteria outlined below with specific detail and scoring points.
+Six review criteria are used to review and rank the RWHAP Part C Program applications. has six (6) review criteria.
+Below are descriptions of the review criteria and their scoring points.
+The following review criteria applies to both HRSA-22-016 and HRSA-22-017, except as noted below under Criterion 1, 2 and 6.